-The ENL leads processes: As a manager, the ENL leads processes through strategic planning, directing and modifying interrelated care processes, and the mobilization coordination of human resources in promoting efficient performances.
+The ENL leads processes: As a manager, the ENL leads processes through strategic planning, directing and modifying interrelated care processes, and the mobilization and coordination of human resources in promoting efficient performances.
 The ENL becomes a link between different processes by weaving different levels together.
-Through reflective awareness, the ENL interprets the trends and changes in society and an organization (culture, contextual conditions profession. leadership style).
+Through reflective awareness, the ENL interprets the trends and changes in society and an organization (culture, profession, contextual conditions and/or leadership style).
 The ENL detects structural obstacles by looking at different levels (the parts) and through interpretation, by comparing against the whole; he/she adapts the best possible leadership style or change-oriented behavior to modify situations and strive for best quality outcomes (Yukl, 2013; Salmela, Eriksson & Fagerström 2012; Salmela 2012).